Stardown-app/Stardown/docs/develop.md

 Let's create feature branches with descriptive names and make pull requests as described in [Getting started with Git and GitHub](https://chriswheeler.dev/posts/getting-started-with-git-and-github/#git-workflows).

+## Writing import statements

+Stardown uses several different execution contexts as described in [./message-passing.md](./message-passing.md), and development of Stardown uses the [Rollup](https://rollupjs.org/) bundler to combine the files for each context.
+Rollup copies an entire file's content (and the content of all files that file imports) into another file even if the import statement only asks for specific things.
+For this reason, try to avoid putting functions and imports for one execution context in a file that is only for a different execution context, or else the resulting bundled code will have a lot of duplicate unused code that might go unnoticed except by extension reviewers.

 ## Writing documentation

 This project uses [JSDoc](https://en.wikipedia.org/wiki/JSDoc) to annotate types.
 In VS Code you can type `/**` above a function and press enter to auto-generate part of its JSDoc comment (this might require the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) extension).